ROCm/ROCmValidationSuite/README.md

 RVS is a collection of tests, benchmarks and qualification tools each targeting a specific sub-system of the ROCm platform.
 All of the tools are implemented in software and share a common command line interface.
 Each set of tests are implemented in a “module” which is a library encapsulating the functionality specific to the tool.
 The CLI can specify the directory containing modules to use when searching for libraries to load.
 Each module may have a set of options that it defines and a configuration file that supports its execution.

-For different modules and their description, refer to [the documentation on features](./FEATURES.md).
+For different RVS modules and their description, refer to [the documentation on features](./FEATURES.md).

 For module configuration files description and examples, refer to [the user guide](./docs/ug1main.md).